Need Computer Help? Got Questions?

 1. Open Microsoft Outlook 2010.
 Click File, and then click Add Account.

-2. At the bottom, select Manually configure server settings or additional server types, and click Next.
+2. Select Manually configure server settings or additional server types, and click Next.

 3. Select Internet E-mail, and click Next.